LJSkinner/Constituency-Check-CLI/README.md

 If the authors over at Electoral Calculus have any concerns about the use or distribution of this software, please contact the project owner Luke Skinner at ljs.work@pm.me.

+## Contributing
+I do not have any specific template for contributing to this repo.
+Basically just use common sense when making a PR.
+Make your PR informative, test it out thoroughly before you submit etc.

+I encourage and would be quite happy with any additions or improvements to this project.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE.md](LICENSE.md) file for details.